Tinkerforge/doc/en/source/Hardware/Master_Extensions/Ethernet_Extension.rst

 (mobile phone, tablet, (embedded) PC).
 A :ref:`Brick Daemon <brickd>` is not necessary.

-To use the Ethernet Extension a :ref:`Master Brick <master_brick>` is mandatory.
+To use the Ethernet Extension a :ref:`Master Brick <master_brick>` or :ref:`RED Brick <red_brick>` is mandatory.
-If you want to use other Bricks, you can build a stack and plug them also on top of the Master Brick.
-If you want to use Bricklets you can attach them to the Master Brick or to other Bricks in the stack.
+If you want to use other Bricks, you can build a stack and plug them also on top of the Master Brick or RED Brick.
+If you want to use Bricklets you can attach them to the Bricks in the stack.
 From the programming perspective this is completely transparent, i.e. all Bricks and Bricklets can be used exactly the same way as if they were connected to your controlling device via USB.